severandynasty/never-stop-blowing-up/readme.md

 ## Features

-- Custom character sheets with stats, HP, and Boom Level
+- Custom character sheets for PCs and NPCs, each with unique layouts and fields
-- Item support for explosives, gear, and upgrades
+- Individual Player and Group Ability compendiums for easy drag-and-drop character building
 - Dice macros for fast gameplay
 - Designed for Foundry VTT v12+